- Please note

 Please note that not every mission has a consular officer empowered to undertake all certifications.
 If you want to have a document certified abroad by a German consular officer, you should ask, when making an appointment, whether the local staff can in fact help you.
 In particular where complicated real estate transactions or transactions under company law are involved, it is recommended that you bring a draft drawn up by a consultant notary in Germany with you.

 A signature or manual sign is authenticated by being acknowledged or executed in the presence of a consular officer.
 Signatures on documents to be kept on file at a court may only be authenticated by being executed in the presence of a consular officer.
-In both cases, the person whose signature or manual sign is to be authenticated must appear in person.
+In both cases, the person whose signature or manual sign is to be authenticated must appear in person and identify itself with a passport or identity card.

 When certifying that transcripts or copies are true copies of originals or certified transcripts/copies, the original must be presented to the consular officer.
 A transcript or copy of a non-authenticated transcript cannot be authenticated.